Parwej0007/Electronic-Book/README.md

 ## Book Electronic Book Project basically created for the person, who has study something &amp; want to make notes and practice of same topic.
-In Electronic Book project you can create Book, Topic and Posts, also Update &amp; Delete Book Topic &amp; Post
+In Electronic Book project you can create Book, Topic and Posts, also Update &amp; Delete Book Topic &amp; Post<br>
+### Apply DJango annotate with reverse relation and CRUD.

 ### run project: Python manage.py runserver -->  http://127.0.0.1:8000/